Move over chips and salsa, there is a new snack in town: Mexican Street Chips with hot sauce and lime!

 We have a pretty strong food scene in Orlando.
 So the half hour or so leading up to lunch in our office is normally a heated discussion on which lunch spot to head to.
-One of our faves is a food truck turned brick & mortar restaurant - Hunger Street Tacos - that makes amazing tacos, a killer mushroom quesadilla, an addictive cucumber radish salad and baskets of these simple but flavorful Mexican Street Chips!
+One of our faves is a food truck turned brick & mortar restaurant - Hunger Street Tacos - that makes amazing tacos and baskets of these simple but flavorful Mexican Street Chips!

 There really isn't a 'recipe' for this snack and there are only 3 'ingredients: